 The design team works with the owner to develop the contract documents: drawings, specifications, and other exhibits.
 Once the design is finished, it is sent out for general contractors to provide a bid on the project.

-Then, the design team and owner evaluate the proposals from the GCs and select the one the owner wants to go to contract with.
-Once the contract is signed, construction can begin, and materials and equipment can be ordered.
+Then, the design team and owner evaluate the proposals from the GCs and select one to enter into contract with.
+Once the contract is signed, materials and equipment are ordered so that construction can begin.

 - The design phase can require the owner to spend a lot of cash before getting a firm price on the actual construction project.

 - Depending on the quality of the design, the owner may be vulnerable to change orders, delays, and additional costs initiated by the contractor, who isn’t able to provide feedback before construction begins.

 DB projects can be architect-led or contractor-led, depending on who the contract is with.

 Architect-led agreements are generally used on projects that have a high difficulty of design, like new buildings, remodels, etc.